nadvolod/testing-best-practices/README.md

 # testing-best-practices
-Testing best practices are curated by industry's most-experienced so that we can have a single source of truth for testing today's technology!
+There are so many amazing testing resources on the web but they are all disorganized.
+What if there was a single place that used the information from these resources to create testing best practices for the world?
+Furthermore, each testing recommendation would be evaluated by a team of industry leaders to ensure that the practice makes sense.
+Testing Best Practices is that single source of truth for how to test all the relevant tech in the world.

 ## `Table of Contents`